-We are a deposit-led institution with leading market shares in Bermuda and the Cayman Islands1, and a small but growing market share in the Channel Islands.
+We are a deposit-led institution with leading market shares in Bermuda and the Cayman Islands, and a small but growing market share in the Channel Islands.
 We strive to maintain deposit growth and to maintain a strong liquidity profile through a significant excess of deposits over loans through market cycles.

 Our deposits are generated principally by our banking business line, which offers retail and corporate checking, savings, and term deposits through our segments in Bermuda, the Cayman Islands and the Channel Islands.
-In addition, wealth management, through its private banking business line, also provides deposit services to high net worth and ultrahigh net worth clients in those same geographic segments.
-As at December 31, 2021, our Bermuda, Cayman Islands and Channel Islands and the UK segments contributed \$4.5 billion, \$4.6 billion and \$4.7 billion, respectively, to our total deposit base.
+In addition, wealth management, through its private banking business line, also provides deposit services to high net worth and ultra-high net worth clients in those same geographic segments.
+As at December 31, 2022, our Bermuda, Cayman Islands and Channel Islands and the UK segments contributed \$4.5 billion, \$4.3 billion and \$4.2 billion, respectively, to our total deposit base.

-Total deposits as at December 31, 2021 were \$13.9 billion, up 4.7% over total deposits as at December 31, 2020.
-Demand deposits, which include checking, savings and call accounts, totaled \$10.9 billion, or 78.8% of our total deposits, as at December 31, 2021, compared to \$10.6 billion, or 79.9%, as at December 31, 2020.
-Term deposits totaled \$2.9 billion as at December 31, 2021.
-The cost of funds on total deposits decreased from 21 basis points in 2020 to 11 basis points in 2021.
-The increase in deposit balances was driven by retail and corporate deposit increases in Cayman and the Channel Islands, and partially offset by expected corporate deposit decreases in Bermuda.
-Cost of funds decreased primarily due to the active repricing of deposits.
+Total deposits as at December 31, 2022 were \$13.0 billion, down 6.3% over total deposits as at December 31, 2021.
+Demand deposits, which include checking, savings and call accounts, totaled \$9.9 billion, or 76.1% of our total deposits, as at December 31, 2022, compared to \$10.9 billion, or 78.8%, as at December 31, 2021.
+Term deposits totaled \$3.1 billion as at December 31, 2022 compared to \$2.9 billion as at December 31, 2021.
+The cost of funds on total deposits increased from 11 basis points in 2021 to 34 basis points in 2022.
+The decrease in deposit balances was driven by clients investing their funds and the strengthening of the US dollar.
+Cost of funds increased primarily due to the active repricing of deposits, particularly in the more competitive Channel Islands markets, driven by increased market interest rates.